 In the centre of the main living area, someone has scratched a pentacle onto the floor.
 Inside this pentacle is the partially burnt body of a stag.

-‘The only way I can describe is that it was like something had taken a set from a Hammer horror film and just dropped it slap bang in the middle of suburban Nottingham.’
+‘The only way I can describe it is that it was like someone had taken a set from a Hammer horror film and just dropped it slap bang in the middle of suburban Nottingham.’

 She shows me a photo of the scene.
 It is indeed macabre.

 ‘Have you ever seen a stag up close, Doc?
 They’re huge.
 And this one had these weird burns all over it, burns that kind of looked like trees pressed on to the flesh.
 The vet we called in eventually told us that those marks only appear when something living is struck by lightning.

 ‘Where did this animal come from?
 And how did it get up here?
 Like I said, this thing was enormous, a slab of pure muscle.
 One person alone couldn’t have got it into the lift, let alone dragged it all the way up the stairs.
 And how did it die?
 There hadn’t been a thunder storm in the area for at least a year.

 ‘So now we have a dead animal and a second crime scene.
 A quick search of the second flat turned up a pair of Mr Woodgate’s slippers in the living room, tucked under the sofa.

 ‘So we also had a connection between the two locations.